trinsic-id/v2-sdk/docs/android/drivers-license-android.md

 ## Proof of Driver's License

-If Allison is ever stoped by a police officer, she must show her driver's license.
+If Allison is ever stopped by a police officer, she must show her driver's license.
 The request for this proof also comes in a form of JSON frame.
 This request can be communicated using any exchange protocol.
 Again, we'll assume this was done offline.

 Let's save this request in a file named `drivers-license-frame.json`